 Dirk Niepoort, the fifth generation of this Dutch-owned shipper, is obsessed with quality to the benefit of wine lovers everywhere.
-His Colheita style Port is always the finest around (essentially a tawny Port of a single vintage) and is utterly hedonistic, typically boasting rich flavors of toffee, dried fruit, and figs. The 1995 is a case in point – a full-bodied palate is supported by a sweet, rich and silky smooth texture, with aromas of plum, damson, toffee, and dark chocolate.
-Utterly irresistible and totally affordable, at just over $50 a bottle.
+His Colheita style Port is always the finest around (essentially a tawny Port of a single vintage) and is utterly hedonistic, typically boasting rich flavors of toffee, dried fruit, and figs. The 1995 is a case in point – a full-bodied palate is supported by a sweet, rich, and silky smooth texture, with aromas of plum, damson, toffee, and dark chocolate.
+Utterly irresistible and affordable, at just over $50 a bottle.

 7. Dow Vintage Port 1975

 Dow has long produced one of the Douro’s finest vintage expressions, a brand that belongs to the respected Symington Empire.
-They typically offer a weight and dimension that set them apart from other Vintage Ports, in addition to a remarkable elegance and poise.
+They typically offer weight and dimension that set them apart from other Vintage Ports, in addition to a remarkable elegance and poise.
 Much-lauded vintage releases include the 1994, 97 and 2000, but we have fallen in love with the delectable 1975.
 It’s simply magnificent, offering layer upon layer of complex aromas of almonds, caramel, and cigar-box.

 8. Quinta de la Rosa Vintage Port 2003

 A relative newcomer to Vintage Port, Quinta de la Rosa has nonetheless quickly established a formidable reputation for its vintage expressions, first made in 1988.
-They have demonstrated just how successful a more estate-centered approach can be and Quinta de la Rosa make a Vintage Port in most years.
+They have demonstrated just how successful a more estate-centered approach can be, and Quinta de la Rosa makes a Vintage Port in most years.
 The 2003 is yet another great wine – powerful and dense, the 2003 shows a balance and poise that underpins that marvelous concentration and force of flavor.
 Brooding dark fruits, fig and chocolate all vie for your attention, in this wonderful and very affordable addition to the Port family.